ShashaAde/Domain-Network-Project/README.md

   Joined the workstation to the domain.

-### Created foward lookup zones for the Windows Pro, and Ubuntu VMs to add to my domain
+### Created forward lookup zones for the Windows Pro, and Ubuntu VMs to add to my domain

  ![389244565-1faa15e7-c699-47cd-94aa-888987457e36](https://github.com/user-attachments/assets/66dfa8e5-6176-4698-8e37-dfce82b8e26f)

- Accessed the DNS Manager thorugh the tools section of the Server Manager.
+ Accessed the DNS Manager through the tools section of the Server Manager.

  ![Screenshot 2024-11-23 215951](https://github.com/user-attachments/assets/4d2b3342-33c9-40b6-ab22-319be5640f39)